reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

     > **NOTE**: Be sure to open the **Final** folder.
 You do not want the project in the Starter folder.

 1. Click **CheeseCaveOperator**, and then click **Select Folder**.

-    The CheeseCaveOperator application that has been prepared for you is a simple console application that includes a couple of NuGet package libraries and some comments that will be used guide you through the process of building your code.
-You will need to add code blocks to the project before you are able to run the application.

 1. Click on **Yes, i trust the authors** when prompted.